Ukraine claims control over Kyiv region

 Ukraine says its forces have seized back all areas around Kyiv, claiming complete control of the capital region for the first time since Russia launched the invasion.

 As Russian troops regrouped for battles in east Ukraine, towns surrounding Kyiv bore scars of five weeks of fighting.
-Dead civilians laid scattered over streets near mangled wrecks of burned-out Russian tanks and unexploded rockets.
+Dead civilians laid scattered over streets, and President Volodymyr Zelenskiy accused Russian forces of leaving behind mines.

-Ukraine’s troops have retaken more than 30 towns and villages around Kyiv since Russia pulled back from the area this week, Ukrainian presidential adviser Okeksiy Arestovych said.
+Ukraine’s troops have retaken more than 30 towns and villages around Kyiv since Russia pulled back from the area this week, Ukrainian officials said on Saturday.

-At one recaptured town reached by Reuters, residents tearfully recalled brushes with death.
+“The whole Kyiv region is liberated from the invader,” Ukraine’s Deputy Defence Minister Hanna Malyar wrote on Facebook.
+There was no Russian comment on the claim, which Reuters could not immediately verify.

 Sign up for a FREE 21-day trial and get Crikey straight to your inbox